Les Forts de Latour, Pauillac, Bordeaux, France, 1999

 The estate produces three red wines in all.
 In addition to its Grand vin, Latour has also produced the second wine Les Forts de Latour since 1966, and a third wine, simply named Pauillac, has been released every year since 1990.

-Les Fourts de Latour is produced comes from the “young vines ” of the “Grand Enclos”, which are less than 12 years old as well as from grapes grown on three plots situated outside the “Grand Enclos”.
+Les Forts de Latour is produced from the “young vines ” of the “Grand Enclos”, which are less than 12 years old as well as from grapes grown on three plots situated outside the “Grand Enclos”.
 In addition, and depending on the quality of the vintage, certain vats of Grand Vin may not, after numerous tastings, be up to the standards required.
 They may then be demoted to ” Les Forts de Latour “.